jeroenvandisseldorp/ksml/docs/reference/function-reference.md

 ### keyValueToKeyValueListTransformer

 Takes one message and converts it into a list of output messages, which then get sent to the output stream.
+Unlike `keyValueToValueListTransformer`, this function can create new keys for each output message, enabling data reshaping and repartitioning.

 #### Parameters